How to to Make Over $100,000 with a Niche Site in 2024

 • Content that Sells – The end result of all of this is you need to get someone to buy something, so your content should help sell them on why they should do that.

-• Ranks in Search Engines – You don’t want to write specifically for the computers, but like we mentioned above, you want to make it as easy on them as possible.
+• Ranks in Search Engines – You don’t want to write specifically for the algorithms, but as mentioned above, you want to make it as easy on them as possible.

 So, how do we accomplish this?

-Well there are a few specific types of content that I’ve found works extremely well.
-Let’s go over what those are in detail.
+Well, as mentioned above in the Quick Start, there are a few specific types of content that I’ve found work extremely well.
+Let’s go over them in detail.

 Review Posts